ethanaicode/Adobe-Block-Hosts-List/README.md

 ## Hosts List

-Add the following entries to your hosts file:
+To update your hosts file, add the following entries:

-@2024-12-03 Below is a partial list of entries for your hosts file.
+Below is a partial list of entries for your hosts file.
-**For the most up-to-date and complete list, please refer to the `hosts` file in this repository.**
+**For the latest and complete list, [click here to view and copy the `hosts` file](./blob/main/hosts)**, or open the `hosts` file in the root directory of this repository.

 ```bash
 ##